-Once a year, people of all different ethnicities gather together to celebrate the luck of the Irish.
+Once a year, people of all different ethnicities gather together to celebrate the luck of the Irish during St. Patrick's Days.
 What started as a simple remembrance ceremony has grown into a festive holiday that we look forward to every year.

 The world's favorite green holiday has several distinct traditions associated with it, but there are all sorts of ways to celebrate Saint Patrick's Day.
-With many of our guests traveling over the holiday, we've rounded up some simple ways to celebrate while camping.
+With many of our guests traveling over the holiday, we've rounded up some simple ways to celebrate while you're on the road.

 Enjoy the day and may you be blessed with a pot of gold at the end of the rainbow!

 We love when our guests get into the holiday spirit with site decorations.
-For Saint Patrick's Day, consider decking out your site with some shamrocks.
+Consider decking out your site with some shamrocks for St. Patrick's Day.
 These DIY paper shamrocks are a great challenge, but store-bought shamrocks will work just as well.

 You could also team up with your kids to create a tissue paper rainbow windsock.
 Whether you go for rainbows or shamrocks, there's no wrong way to decorate your RV site.

-There are plenty of Irish staples to enjoy on Saint Patrick's Day, but colcannon is one of the most famous.
-Think decadent mashed potatoes, plus crispy green onions and bacon.
-This recipe from Taste of Home is a great, simple colcannon recipe.
+There are plenty of Irish staples to enjoy on St. Patrick's Day, but colcannon is one of the most famous.
+Think decadent mashed potatoes, kale or cabbage, plus crispy green onions and bacon.
+This version from Simply Recipes is a great, simple colcannon recipe.

 Looking to take it to the next level?
 Fry up some sausages and serve them on top of your colcannon for a tasty twist on bangers and mash.

 Saint Patty's Day parades are a staple in nearly every American city.
-With Sun RV resorts available from coast to coast, it's easy to find a parade near you.
+And with so many Sun Outdoors resorts available from coast to coast, it's easy to find a parade near you.

 Many of us celebrate the holiday, but do we know how it got started?
-Saint Patrick's Day actually celebrates the anniversary of Saint Patrick's death in the fifth century.
+St. Patrick's Day actually celebrates the anniversary of Saint Patrick's death in the fifth century.

 Over the years, a superstition developed that rarer four-leaf clovers symbolize good luck.
 Though the origin of the superstition isn't known, it inspired a new tradition that remains today.

 In memory of Saint Patrick's impact on the country, the people of Ireland began holding a feast each year to celebrate the anniversary of his death.
 Over time, the feasts grew larger and more festive.
-From the fifth century to today, a lot has changed, but the enthusiasm is the same.
+Although a lot has changed from the fifth century to today, the enthusiasm has stayed the same.

-How are you planning to celebrate Saint Patrick's Day?
+How are you planning to celebrate St. Patrick's Day?
 With so many traditions surrounding the holiday, you can find one that fits your idea of fun!
-If you found the history of Saint Patrick's Day interesting or enjoyed these suggestions, share this post on social media.
+If you found the history of this holiday interesting or enjoyed our suggestions to celebrate, share this post on social media.